lsolano/docs/nunit/Debugger-Source-Stepping.md

     And track the [issue](https://github.com/dotnet/sdk/issues/1458) linked in the comment to know when this workaround will no longer be needed.

+    If the debugger complains about that it cannot find the NUnit files, e.g. `Reflect.cs`, then usually the problem is that no symbol cache directory has been specified.
+The directory can be specified via Debug > Options > ‘Cache symbols in this directory.’.

  4. Congratulations!
 You can now use the debugger to step into method calls to NUnit and to set breakpoints and watch variables in NUnit source!
 Keep in mind that it’s still a release build of NUnit, so variables and sequence points may not be available depending on runtime optimizations.